-Our textbook is a custom course textbook developed specifically for the course.
+Our textbook is a custom textbook developed specifically for the course.
 This textbook is required.
 It is entitled Introduction to Consumer Behaviour and Human Resources, and it is made up of chapters from a human resources textbook by Gary Dessler, and chapters from a marketing/consumer behaviour textbook by Keith J. Tuckwell.
 [ISBN: 9780136561088]

-The textbook is available through The Book Store at Western, and it can be purchased via their website.
-You can purchase either an electronic copy of the textbook or a print version.
-If you are purchasing the print version of the textbook, please account for processing and shipping times.
+The textbook is available through The Book Store at Western.
+It can also be purchased via their website.
+You can purchase either an electronic copy of the textbook or a print version, although please note that print versions are in very limited supply this term.